ncisrc/fetch-api/README.md

 ```

 # Authentication
 **fetchApi** can automaticaly set a Bearer Token if your token is stored in a secure cookie in your browser.
-The cookie can be crypted by your app with the [aes256](https://www.npmjs.com/package/aes256) javascript library to limit some cookies attacks.

 The default cookie name is `_appToken`